abidirymeh/crack-detection-app/README.md

-# PFA_ADEVA — Détection de fissures & Diagnostic bâtiment
+# PFA_ADEVA — Crack Detection & Building Diagnosis

-## À propos
+## About

-Ce projet vise à faciliter le diagnostic de l'état d'un bâtiment (façades, murs) directement depuis un smartphone. À partir d'une simple photo et de quelques informations sur les conditions du bâtiment, l'application détecte automatiquement la présence de **fissures**, évalue l'**état de la peinture** et estime la **résistance du matériau** (béton), grâce à des modèles de Deep Learning embarqués (TensorFlow Lite).
-Le diagnostic peut être affiné par une analyse complémentaire via un **LLM (Groq)** et archivé de façon infalsifiable sur la **blockchain Hedera**, dans un objectif de traçabilité pour la maintenance du bâtiment .
+This project aims to make it easier to diagnose the condition of a building (facades, walls) directly from a smartphone.
+From a simple photo and a few details about the building's conditions, the application automatically detects the presence of **cracks**, assesses the **condition of the paint**, and estimates the **material strength** (concrete), using embedded Deep Learning models (TensorFlow Lite).
+The diagnosis can be refined through additional analysis via an **LLM (Groq)** and archived in a tamper-proof way on the **Hedera blockchain**, for the purpose of traceability in building maintenance.

-## Démonstration
+## Demo

 https://github.com/user-attachments/assets/0e760895-a8b4-46db-8153-72c51cff1c92